How to Create an Educational Website or a Learning Management System

 It’s quite easy to underestimate the importance of making a great teacher or coach profile.

-But in reality, knowing their background is what can boost customers' motivation, give a full picture of what the person can give and teach them.
+But in reality, knowing their background is what can boost customers' motivation, and give a full picture of what the person can give and teach them.

 Many courses from top universities and coaches include a whole lesson dedicated to getting to know the mentor (teacher, coach) and the materials.